ted-love/Heston_Calibration/README.md

 # Volatility-Heston

-Vol_surface.py calculates the implied vol from OTM Calls & Puts using the Jaeckel method using live SPX options data.
+Vol_surface.py calculates the implied vol from OTM Calls & Puts using the Jaeckel method on live SPX options data.

 *NOT COMPLETE:*